 Ships are usually moored to bollards, bitts, and cleats.
 Occasionally, ships may be tied to a quick-release hook.
 The position of a ship on a berth is usually controlled by utility hookup and brow location requirements.
 The crew in charge of tying up the ship will usually tie the lines to whatever mooring hardware is convenient to give the required horizontal angle.
 This often results in lines tied to a lower capacity cleat while a high-capacity bollard may only be a few feet away.
 Hence, consider using only one type of high-capacity mooring hardware throughout the facility.
 When possible, size this mooring hardware for the maximum size vessel that could possibly use the facility.
 Space hardware to maximize the berth flexibility for use by ships other than the specific vessel the berth was designed to accommodate.
-In addition, mooring hardware requirements will depend on the mooring service type assigned to the berth as defined in UFC 4-159-03.
-For mooring service types III and IV, consider providing additional heavy weather mooring hardware.
+In addition, mooring hardware requirements will depend on the mooring service type assigned to the berth as defined in UFC 4-159-03, Design: Moorings.
+For mooring service types III and IV, consider providing additional heavy weather mooring hardware set away from the face of the pier or wharf.
 Balance the desire to provide the higher capacity hardware with the additional cost of the higher strength hardware and supporting structure.
 The geometry of the hardware should preclude mooring lines from slipping off, as the mooring angle is often very steep.